TicketsBot/docs/src/features/forms.md

 ![Example](/img/forms/example.webp)

 To set this up, you must first create a form, and then apply the form to your reaction panel.
-This way, you can assign 1 form to multiple different types of tickets, if you choose.
+This way, you can assign a single form to multiple different types of tickets, if you choose.

 ## Creating the Form
 ***

 First, head over to the [dashboard](https://panel.ticketsbot.net) and select your server.

-Then, select the forms tab in the navigation bar:
+Then, select the `Forms` tab in the navigation bar:

 ![Navbar select](../img/forms/forms_navbar.webp)